Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 When images are transferred via HTTP requests, they are typically encoded in Base64.

-In order to manipulate images in Python, it is necessary to convert the image into a numpy array.
+To manipulate images in Python, it is necessary to convert the image into a numpy array.
 The image_to_numpy_array function accepts an image file path as input and returns a numpy array, utilising the PIL.Image.open method to open the image file and the numpy.array method to convert the image.